The R-C Morning Report for Sept. 5

 September 5, 2017

 Family members confirmed a Canadian hiker was found dead near the Tahoe Rim Trail on Monday morning.
-Gordon York was last heard from around Aug.
+Gordon Yorke was last heard from around Aug.
 23. He was solo backpacking.

 The Slinkard Fire cost is up to $4.3 million as firefighters continue to extend their line around it.
 Fire behavior on Monday was minimal, according to the National Interagency Coordination Center situation report.